French actor Gaspard Ulliel, 37, dies after skiing accident - ExBulletin

 French actor Gaspard Ulliel, 37, dies after skiing accident

-French actor Gaspard Ulliel has died after a skiing accident in the Alps, according to his agent’s office

-LYON, France – French actor Gaspard Ulliel, known for his appearances in Chanel perfume commercials as well as his film and television roles, died on Wednesday after a skiing accident in the Alps, according to the office of his agent.
+LYON, France (AP) French actor Gaspard Ulliel, known for his appearances in Chanel perfume commercials as well as his film and television roles, died on Wednesday after a skiing accident in the Alps, it was announced local authorities.
 He was 37 years old.

 Ulliel portrayed young Hannibal Lecter in 2007’s Hannibal Rising and fashion mogul Yves Saint Laurent in the 2014 biopic Saint Laurent.
 He is also in the upcoming Marvel series Moon Knight and was the advertising face for Chanel Bleu de Chanel men’s fragrance.

-Local broadcaster France Bleu said Ulliel was hospitalized with a skull injury and apparently collided with another skier at a crossing point on the slopes.
-The other skier was not hospitalized, according to France Bleu.
-Police and prosecutors would not discuss details of the crash.

-Ulliel started on television while still in college and went on to win two of France’s biggest film awards, the Césars.
+He played a French revolutionary, a dying playwright, a missing WWI soldier, an aspiring serial killer, an iconic fashion designer.
+French President Emmanuel Macron called him one of the epitomes of French cinema today, and tributes poured in from colleagues and shocked fans around the world.

+On each of his film sets, he left the memory of a dedicated worker, always attentive, respected by all the teams because he was respectful of everyone, Macron said in a press release.

-Tributes poured in from shocked fans and the halls of power.
-French Prime Minister Jean Castex tweeted a tribute that said, Gaspard Ulliel grew up with cinema and cinema grew with him.
-They were madly in love.”
+Prime Minister Jean Castex tweeted a tribute that said, Gaspard Ulliel grew up with cinema and cinema grew with him.
+They loved each other madly.

+The Maison Chanel announced in a press release that it had lost its 12-year-old ambassador and a friend.

+We were lucky to have by our side all these years a person endowed with great culture, immense talent, and unparalleled kindness.
+He will be greatly missed, Chanel said.

-The accident evoked memories of when Formula 1 great Michael Schumacher hit his head in a skiing accident in 2013 in the French ski resort of Méribel, about 50 kilometers (30 miles) from the where Ulliel used to ski.
+The accident evoked memories when Formula 1 great Michael Schumacher was seriously injured in a skiing accident in 2013 in the French ski resort of Meribel, 50 kilometers (30 miles) from where Ulliel was skiing.
 Both were treated at the Grenoble University Hospital.

+Schumacher, 53, has not been seen in public for eight years and his family have released few details about his condition since the accident.
+His wife, Corinna, said in a Netflix documentary last year that her husband is different, but he’s here and the family, including the couple’s son Mick, now a Formula 1 driver himself, takes care of him.

-After Ulliel’s accident, the mountain police service at La Rosiere ski area said its staff were carrying out five or six rescues a day as the snow hardened in recent days.
+After the accident in Ulliels, the mountain police service at La Rosiere ski area said its staff were carrying out five or six rescues a day as the snow hardened in recent days.

 In the neighboring region of Haute-Savoie, a 5-year-old girl was killed on Saturday when a skier hit her.
 The man was indicted for manslaughter, according to the prosecutor of Haute-Savoie, who cited excessive speed as the probable cause of the accident.